Nov 18 2024

 “My symptoms first appeared when I was training at an outdoor gym and my legs started moving on their own.
 It slowly but surely got worse and eventually I had difficulty walking.
 After several months of investigation by a neurologist, a change in the signals from the thoracic and cervical spine was detected, but everything else was normal.
 After this, I began suffering from exhaustion disorder.
 Only after two years of therapy and rehab was I able to walk with relative ease.
 I started working more, exercising less, and I got worse again.
 I fell and broke my ankle in 2021, worked my way back, and could jog with poles by 2022, but that same year I caught Covid-19.
 A year ago today, I could barely talk, couldn't walk, my breathing muscles stopped functioning, and I lost almost all the hair on my body.
 I didn't think I'd live to see this Christmas.
 When I was on the maximum dose for antidepressants, I finally turned a corner mentally.
 I had low folic acid levels in my blood and near-low B12 levels, yet my blood count was normal, which doesn't make sense.
 So I decided to try B12 and folic acid medication.
 After just a few days, everything changed.
 In fact, I read an article by associate professor Herman Nilsson-Ehle which supported this incredible effect.
 Overnight I gained the ability to stretch out my hand without shaking, and after a couple of weeks I could talk and walk with the aid of a walker.”

-You are in great need of a walker — tell us.
+You are in great need of a rollator — tell us!

 “I wanted to build myself up again, get out into the woods and onto rough terrain, and in this way learn to walk better, maybe even run.
-Nature offers all the exercise one needs, but getting hold of an off-road walker turned out to be impossible.
-My region has procured walkers that are unstable laterally, have poor brakes, and where the wheels get stuck sideways.
+Nature offers all the exercise one needs, but getting hold of an off-road rollator turned out to be impossible.
+My region offers procured rollators that are unstable laterally, have poor brakes, and where the wheels get stuck sideways.
 When I tested one off-road, I almost killed myself.
-Then I came across Trionic's walkers online.”
+Then I came across Trionic's rollators online.”

-In what way has a walker change your everyday life?
+In what way has your rollator changed your everyday life?

 “It's completely changed my life, and given me such freedom.
-I've had a Trionic Veloped for three weeks now and have started jogging a bit.
-I didn't think it would be possible, it is a joy to be able to go out into the forest.
+I've now also had a Trionic Veloped for three weeks and have started jogging a bit.
+I didn't think it would be possible, and it is a joy to be able to go out into the forest.
 I often hear comments like “Nice work!” from passers-by, which also increases my self-esteem.”

 There is a certain stigma around using a walker — what was your experience of this?

 “A year ago, when I first had to use a walker to get to the doctor, I felt useless.
 I was rather vain before, you know.
-Now I don't care one bit and would rather take the walker than a trolley in the supermarket.
-Trionic's off-road Veloped is also tough — people can fantasize about what he was before he needed it.”
+Now I don't care one bit and would rather take the Veloped than a trolley in the supermarket.
+Trionic's off-road Veloped is also cool — people can fantasize about what he was before he needed it.”

 How do you see the future?